RhetTbull/osxphotos/README.md

   -V, --verbose                   Print verbose output.
   --keyword KEYWORD               Search for photos with keyword KEYWORD.
 If
-                                  more than one keyword, treated as "OR", e.g. find photos match any keyword --person PERSON                 Search for photos with person PERSON.
-If more than one person, treated as "OR", e.g. find photos match any person --album ALBUM                   Search for photos in album ALBUM.
-If more than one album, treated as "OR", e.g. find photos match any album --folder FOLDER                 Search for photos in an album in folder FOLDER.
+                                  more than one keyword, treated as "OR", e.g. find photos matching any keyword --person PERSON                 Search for photos with person PERSON.
+If more than one person, treated as "OR", e.g. find photos matching any person --album ALBUM                   Search for photos in album ALBUM.
+If more than one album, treated as "OR", e.g. find photos matching any album --folder FOLDER                 Search for photos in an album in folder FOLDER.
 If more than one folder, treated as "OR", e.g. find photos in any FOLDER.
 Only